belle2/basf2/online_book/basf2/generating_mc.rst

 Why do we need Montecarlo simulated data?
 -----------------------------------------

-Montecarlo (MC) data are widely used in High Energy Physics.
+Monte Carlo (MC) data are widely used in High Energy Physics.
 MC simulations allow us to mimic what happens in the Belle II detector after the collisions to understand the experimental conditions and performance.
 MC data are processed as real data in both reconstruction and physics analyses, with the advantage that we know the "truth" (e.g. if a track observed in the CDC was originated by a muon or a pion).
 The more realistic the MC simulation,